why MFA Financial Inc. [MFA] is a Good Choice for Investors After New Price Target of $4.65

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-In accordance with the terms of the Series B Preferred Stock, the Board of Directors has declared a preferred stock dividend of $0.46875 per share for the quarter ending June 30, 2021.
-This dividend is payable on June 30, 2021, to Series B Preferred stockholders of record as of June 7, 2021.

-Over the last 12 months, MFA stock rose by 137.50%.
-The one-year MFA Financial Inc. stock forecast points to a potential upside of 6.02.
-The average equity rating for MFA stock is currently 2.40, trading closer to a bullish pattern in the stock market.
+Ms. Goodman has been a director of MFA since 2014 and has been a member of the Board’s Nominating and Corporate Governance Committee and Audit Committee since joining the Board, and she has been Chair of the Audit Committee since 2017.

+It opened the trading session at $4.44, the shares rose to $4.63 and dropped to $4.42, the range by which the price of stock traded the whole day.
+The daily chart for MFA points out that the company has recorded 20.84% gains over the past six months.
+However, it is still -123.41% lower than its most recent low trading price.

-The market cap for the stock reached $1.92 billion, with 451.13 million shares outstanding and 433.45 million shares in the current float.
-Compared to the average trading volume of 3.69M shares, MFA stock reached a trading volume of 3098276 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.56M shares, MFA reached to a volume of 6968554 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about MFA Financial Inc. [MFA]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MFA shares is $4.65 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MFA stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.